developsu/debs2022gc/README.md

 ## description
 We participate in the DEBS GC 2022 as team Group-4.

 The 2022 DEBS Grand Challenge focuses on real-time complex event processing of high-volume financial data.
-The goal of this challenge is to efficiently compute to EMA(Exponential Moving Average) as a tread tecnical indicator and detect cross patterns to decide on buying or selling on the financial markets.
+The goal of this challenge is to efficiently compute to EMA(Exponential Moving Average) as a trend technical indicator and to detect cross patterns that helps decisions on buying or selling on financial markets.

-To meet their requirements,  We want to answer the Query1 that needs a tumbling window to calculate both EMA38 and EMA100 per symbol.
-Also, We want to answer the Query2 that finds the intersactions of both EMA38 and EMA100 per symbol.
+To meet their requirements, our solution finds the query1 answers that calculate both EMA38 and EMA100 per symbol.
+Besides, our solution handles the query2 answer that finds the intersactions of both EMA38 and EMA100 per symbol.

 We share the video where we explain our source code to Youtube link: https://www.youtube.com/watch?v=8dOlg4LXdGI